Monday, August 14, 2017

 Review

 I don't blame Matt Damon for being in this big-budgeted misfire if it weren't for the filmmakers' decision to hire him in the first place.
-He is instead the centre of attention and nearly ends up getting his career killed by the movie.
+Instead, he is the centre of attention and nearly ends up getting his career killed by the movie.
 Willem Dafoe also takes a risk in being cast as a European stuck in the Great Wall for a long time.

 Here is another big-screen disappointment you would have least expected.
 It'd be one of those recent movies that belong to obscurity.
 THE GREAT WALL is powerless against a silly plot and wooden characters.
 I consider this a mediocre film.
 It's not something I want to watch again.